The Mathematical Sciences Programme

 This will be considered on a case-by-case basis, depending on factors like the extent of the overlap, the approach used, etc. For inquiries, please email SPMSUndgrad@ntu.edu.sg.

-1. Can I do both the Final Year Project and an Internship/Attachment?
+1. Can I do both the Final Year Project and an Internship?

-For students who matriculated in Academic Year 2016/2017 or later, those doing (or planning to do) a Final Year Project are not allowed to take MH4903 (Professional Internship), the 22-week long internship programme.
-However, it is still possible to take the 12-week attachment, MH4907 (Professional Attachment), as an Unrestricted Elective.
+Students doing (or planning to do) a Final Year Project are not allowed to take MH4903 (Professional Internship), the 22-week long internship programme.
+However, it is still possible to undertake a 12-week attachment, MH4907 (Professional Attachment), as an Unrestricted Elective.

 2. Can I choose not to do the Final Year Project or an Internship?